 So for the same amount of power (wattage), a speaker with higher sensitivity will produce louder sound output than the one with lower sensitivity.
 This means that a higher-sensitivity speaker can produce the same amount of sound output with less power than a lower-sensitivity speaker.

 In other words, the sensitivity rating of a speaker is inversely proportional to the amount of power (wattage) required to produce a certain level of sound output.
 A speaker with a high sensitivity rating will produce more sound output for a given input wattage.
 If it has a low sensitivity rating, it will produce less sound output for the same input wattage.

 A speaker’s power handling should also be considered when selecting the right speaker.
 Power handling is the power (wattage) the speaker can handle without damage or distortion.
 A higher power handling rating means the speaker can handle more power without damage.
 And a lower power handling rating means the opposite.

 Does this article explain what all these numbers mean?

 With such a speaker, you’ll measure 80dB at a distance of 1m when you power it with 1W.

 When you power it with 1 watt at a distance of 1 meter, it will produce 80dB.

-When you double the power that goes to the speaker, the SPL increases to 83 dB.
-If you multiply the original power by ten, so the speaker is powered by 10W, and then add back in some of that extra power, so it’s not overloaded, the SPL increases to 90dB.
+When you double the power to the speaker, the SPL increases to 83 dB.
+If you multiply the original power by ten, so the speaker is powered by 10W, and then add some extra power, so it’s not overloaded, the SPL increases to 90dB.